Open-Data-Product-Initiative/Standard-components/source/index.html.md

 meta:
   - name: description
-    content: The Open Data Product Specification is a vendor-neutral, open-source machine-readable data product metadata model.
-It defines the objects and attributes as well as the structure of digital data products.
+    content: The Open DataQoS as Code is a vendor-neutral, open-source machine-readable data product quality and service metadata model.
+It applies Everything as Code philosophy into the data products.
 ---

-# OPEN DATA PRODUCT SPECIFICATION DataQoS as code trial
+# Open DataQoS as Code

-## Experimentation version
+## Development version

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in BCP 14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.